freedomtowin/kernelml/README.md

 ## Examples <a name="examples"></a>

 ### Kernel Mapping <a name="kernelmapping"></a>

-Find a projection for latitude and longitude so that the Haversian distance to the centroid of the data points is equal to that of the projected latitude and longitude in Euclidean space.
+Lets take the problem of clustering longitude and latitude coordinates.
+Clustering methods such as K-means use Euclidean distances to compare observations.
+However, The Euclidean distances between the longitude and latitude data points do not map directly to Haversine distance.
+That means if you normalize the coordinate between 0 and 1, the distance won't be accurately represented in the clustering model.
+A possible solution is to find a projection for latitude and longitude so that the Haversian distance to the centroid of the data points is equal to that of the projected latitude and longitude in Euclidean space.

 ![](https://user-images.githubusercontent.com/21232362/39224068-37ba94c0-4813-11e8-9414-6d489fe86b4d.png)